 Our Flexibility Roadmap at a glance: This roadmap presents a consolidated view of our plans across our DSO toolkit.
-It covers the products that our currently available and how we expect them to evolve over the ED2 price control period.
+It covers the products that are currently available and how we expect them to evolve over the ED2 price control period.

-2024 Timelines for tenders, webinars and other engagement
+24/25 timelines for tenders webinars and other enagagement